FairGame Trading Down 1.5% Over Last 7 Days (FAIR)

 - Riecoin (RIC) traded flat against the dollar and now trades at $0.0000 or 0.00000000 BTC.

-FairGame is a PoW/PoS coin that uses the Groestl hashing algorithm.
-Its launch date was March 6th, 2014.
+FairGame (FAIR) is a PoW/PoS coin that uses the Groestl hashing algorithm.
+It launched on March 6th, 2014.
 FairGame’s total supply is 1,200,000,000 coins and its circulating supply is 960,000,000 coins.
 FairGame’s official Twitter account is @FairCoinTeam and its Facebook page is accessible here.
 FairGame’s official website is fair.game.

-It is usually not possible to buy alternative cryptocurrencies such as FairGame directly using U.S. dollars.
-Investors seeking to acquire FairGame should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy FairGame using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as FairGame directly using US dollars.
+Investors seeking to acquire FairGame should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy FairGame using one of the aforementioned exchanges.

 Receive News & Updates for FairGame Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for FairGame and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.